Back

 "The family was informed that sutures placed during the initial operation closed off the bowel, leading to obstruction and perforation."

-Cause of Death Determined
+Cause of Death

 The Queensland coroner determined the cause of death as rupture of the small bowel, peritonitis with sepsis, due to laparoscopic gastric bypass surgery and hiatus hernia repair.
+The family was informed that sutures placed during the initial operation closed off the bowel, leading to obstruction and perforation.

-Legal Action Underway
+Legal Action

-• The surgery was not performed to an appropriate standard
+• The surgery was not performed to an appropriate standard.

-• Postoperative complications were not adequately addressed
+• Postoperative complications were not adequately addressed.

-• The hospital lacked appropriate resources and facilities for the procedure
+• The hospital lacked appropriate resources and facilities for the procedure.

 Risk Statistics